2015–16 PGA Tour

-The 2015–16 PGA Tour was the 101st season of the PGA Tour, and the 49th since separating from the PGA of America.
-The season began on October 15, 2015.
+The 2015–16 PGA Tour was the 101st season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 48th season since separating from the PGA of America, and the 10th edition of the FedEx Cup.

 Changes for 2015–16

 A number of events changed dates due to the 2016 Summer Olympics.
 In addition, the RSM Classic (formerly the McGladrey Classic) and the Valero Texas Open expanded their fields to 156.

 Schedule

 The following table lists official events during the 2015–16 season.

 Unofficial events

 The following events were sanctioned by the PGA Tour, but did not carry FedEx Cup points or official money, nor were wins official.